-Intended for science majors, this course introduces students to the world of microorganisms prokaryotic cell structure function, microbial genetics, the immune response, etiology, pathogenesis, epidemiology, treatment of control of important infectious disease of humans through lecture and hands-on demonstrations.
+Intended for science and health related majors, this course introduces students to the world of microorganisms prokaryotic cell structure function, microbial genetics, the immune response, etiology, pathogenesis, epidemiology, treatment of control of important infectious disease of humans through lecture and hands-on demonstrations.
+In the laboratory portion of the course, students will observe live microorganisms, their characteristics and activities and gain experience with microbiological techniques.
+Prereauisites: BIOB 160